tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Title Element to H1/README.md

 * Options

-  * Store Page Specific
+  * Page Specific

-    * Use this option if you have only a single store page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[store page list category title element to h1.html][4]** to Page Settings > Advanced > Page Header Code Injection for the page.
 Refer to [per-page code injection][5] for details.
-Read the code for any instructions within.

   * Site-wide